 - A. Hydric B soils may be used to fulfill all but the 30,000 square feet of any building lot minimum acreage requirement provided that the non-hydric soils area is sufficient in size and configuration to accommodate all required utilities, as determined by the Town of Kensington Test Pit Inspector.
-(Amended 03/08/2005) - B. No Hydric A soils or bodies of water may be used to satisfy minimum lot size. - C. No structure of any kind shall be constructed within 100 feet of Hydric A soils with the exception of structures no greater than 400 square feet. - D. No structure of any kind shall be constructed within 50 feet of Hydric B soils with the exception of structures no greater than 400 square feet. - E. Where an existing structure within the hydric soils setback area is destroyed or in need of extensive repair, it may be rebuilt provided that such re-building is completed within two years of the event causing destruction.
+(Amended 03/08/2005) - B. No Hydric A soils or bodies of water may be used to satisfy minimum lot size. - C. No structure shall be constructed within 100 feet of Hydric A soils. - D. No structure shall be constructed within 50 feet of Hydric B soils. - E. Where an existing structure within the hydric soils setback area is destroyed or in need of extensive repair, it may be rebuilt provided that such re-building is completed within two years of the event causing destruction.
 The new or re-built structure shall not extend further into the wetland or wetland setback area than the original footprint.
 (Amended 03/08/2005) - F. Structures and uses existing at the time of the adoption of this Ordinance may be continued provided that such use shall not be expanded to further encroach upon the wetlands and hydric soils or hydric soils setback areas.
-(Amended 03/08/2005)

-G. Existing natural vegetation in both the hydric soil A and B setback areas must be retained in a buffer setback area not less than twenty-five feet wide.
+(Amended 03/08/2005) - G. Existing natural vegetation in both the hydric soil A and B setback areas must be retained in a buffer setback area not less than twenty-five feet wide.
 Applicants may removed dead or diseased trees within this area, unless such trees have already fallen, but must retain all other existing trees or other vegetation and must ensure that this area is not cleared or mowed but is maintained as a natural buffer and is clearly marked by plastic discs mounts on trees or by visible stakes or monuments with markers or inscriptions bearing the words, "hydric soils setback area: do not mow or clear".
 (Added 03/08/2005)